coallaoh/Principles/principles/research/README.md

 1. Introduce challenges incrementally, such as by removing each simplifying assumption or reducing resources available to the method.
 Stop when the performance significantly drops from the "perfect" level and devise a specific solution to address the gap.
 Once the performance is reasonably good again, move on to introduce additional challenges, iterating this process.

-1. Conclude either when a realistic problem setup with reasonable performance is achieved, or when maintaining reasonable performance becomes unfeasible under increased difficulty.
+1. Conclude either when a realistic problem setup with reasonable performance is achieved, or when maintaining reasonable performance becomes infeasible under increased difficulty.
 In both cases, report the findings and outcomes to the audience as your contribution.

 The benefit of this approach is that it breaks a larger problem into manageable parts.
 Instead of tackling multiple challenges at once, this method isolates each issue, allowing you to develop targeted solutions.
 It prevents the inefficient “throwing solutions at a problem” approach.
 This is also similar to debugging software: each commit (solution) must pass tests (achieve close-to-perfect performance) before being merged into the main branch (advancing to more challenging problems).